 - Rowers that do not make weight on the first try will be excluded from all lightweight events for the entire regatta.

-- Rowers making weight must attach the lightweight wristband to their ?outside? hand before leaving the weigh-in area.
+- Rowers making weight must attach the lightweight wristband to their “outside” hand or ankle if desired for scullers before leaving the weigh-in area.

 - Wristbands are to remain in place until the conclusion of rowing in the regatta.